valkey-io/valkey-doc/docs/management/security/_index.md

 ## Code security

-In a classical Valkey setup, clients are allowed full access to the command set, but accessing the instance should never result in the ability to control the system where Valkey is running.
+In a classical setup, clients are allowed full access to the command set, but accessing the instance should never result in the ability to control the system where Valkey is running.